Key information

 Types of support

-Your personal tutor helps you make the transition to postgraduate study and gives you academic and personal support throughout your course.
+Your personal tutor helps you make the transition to independent study and gives you academic and personal support throughout your time at university.

 As well as regular scheduled meetings with your personal tutor, they're also available at set times during the week if you want to chat with them about anything that can't wait until your next meeting.